 The Karasuno boys’ volleyball team’s journey to the top last ended with the match against Shiratorizawa High.
 Hinata scored the last points by spiking the ball, but the entire team had to pull together to defeat their competitor’s team captain, Wakatoshi Ushijima, the number one ace in the Miyagi prefecture and one of three volleyball aces throughout Japan.

 With that win secured by Karasuno, the manga has been in the Tokyo Nationals story arc since Chapter 205.
 Like previous seasons, the first half of Haikyuu Season 4 will be focused on training.
 One of the highlights will be a difficult practice match against a team called Date Tech.

-The Spring High Tournament story arc ends in Chapter 206 with Itachiyama Academy as the first representatives, Fukurodani as the second representatives, and Nekoma as the host city representatives.
+The Spring High Tournament story arc adapted by the OVA episodes ends in Chapter 206 with Itachiyama Academy as the first representatives, Fukurodani as the second representatives, and Nekoma as the host city representatives.
 Next up is the beginning of the story arc about the training camps.

 That means the fourth season will probably continue where the last episode left off.
 Kageyama is invited to the National Youth Intensive Training Camp for volleyball whereas poor Hinata did not receive an invitation at all.
 Insult is piled on top of Hinata’s injured pride when Kei “Four Eyes” Tsukishima also receives an invitation to a first-years training camp program.

 So, the dynamic duo of Hinata and Kageyama end up going their separate ways for a time so they can grow individually.
 The invitation-less Hinata sneaks into the first-years’ training camp, but is quickly discovered during roll call and is chewed out by coaches for entering uninvited.
 Hinata talks Shiratorizawa’s coach into allowing him to stay as the ball boy, but he can only observe the practice matches.